Learn more about the CELTA and how it can help you reach your goals.

 A K-12 school may afford you time off during school breaks but may also have other administrative duties including committee work or serving as a homeroom teacher.
 As a teacher at a university, you may be the assistant to a professor, or you may be in charge of your own class.
 In some countries, particularly in Europe and Asia, you may work at independent language institutes.
 While you may teach a variety of subjects in these language institutes, you will most likely focus on teaching conversation.

 While teaching may come with challenges, you will enjoy a flexible schedule, time off to travel, direct and immediate access to exciting cultural experiences, and the opportunity to build relationships that will last a lifetime.

-Teaching English requires a special skill set and teaching English as a foreign language jobs require special training programs or certificates.
-The Certificate in Teaching English to Speakers of Other Languages (CELTA) is the most trusted TEFL qualification by employers, language schools and governments around the world.
-CELTA shows that you are ready to work in a variety of ESL teaching contexts around the world and you have:
+Teaching English requires a special skill set and teaching English as a foreign language (TEFL) jobs require special training programs or certificates.
+The Certificate in Teaching English to Speakers of Other Languages (CELTA) is the most widely recognized TEFL qualification, trusted by employers, language schools and governments around the world.
+CELTA shows that you are ready to work in a variety of ESL teaching contexts across the globe and you have:

 - gained essential knowledge of the principles of effective English teaching